catalyzeio/paas-cli-reference/source/baas/api-reference/acls/retrieve-an-entitys-acl-for-a-custom-class.md

+---
+title: Retrieve an entity's ACL for a custom class
+---

-## Retrieve an entity's ACL for a custom class
+# Retrieve an entity's ACL for a custom class

 ```javascript
 var request = new XMLHttpRequest();